-Stefan Labbé works as a digital reporter for The Tri-City News, where he covers breaking news, politics, the courts, crime, and the environment.
+Stefan Labbé works as a digital reporter for The Tri-City News, where he covers politics, the environment, crime, and a variety of other beats, and shoots photos.

 On the side, he freelances as an independent journalist and storyteller.
 His writing, photography and documentaries have appeared in outlets such as the Guardian, the Globe and Mail, and PBS NewsHour.
 As a contributor to the foreign affairs magazine Open Canada, he has written political profiles, book reviews, and reported features on Islamic extremism in Jordan, Indigenous reconciliation in Canada, and the catastrophic results of Hurricane Maria in the Caribbean.